eduardo-costa/nfce-json/README.md

 # nfce-json
-Client for downloading Brazilian NFCe data in Json format.
+Loader and parser of the Brazilian NFCe data as JSON.

 # Install